-There may be instances when it is impractical for the City to engage, such as when a decision must be made quickly in the interest of the City (e.g. Public Safety); there are legal, commercial or legislative constrains; when the City is not the determining authority; or when the decision relates to a minor operational matter that would have minimal impact on the community or stakeholders.
+There may be instances when it is impractical for the City to engage, such as when a decision must be made quickly in the interest of the City (e.g. public safety); there are legal, commercial or legislative constrains; when the City is not the determining authority; or when the decision relates to a minor operational matter that would have minimal impact on the community or stakeholders.

-In these instances, the City will inform affected stakeholders about the decision and the reasons for it.
+In these instances, the City will inform affected community members and stakeholders about the decision and the reasons for it.